-Cain et al. (2017) also argue that state antitakeover laws are not adopted in an institutional vacuum, but reject the view that shadow poison pills render other defenses irrelevant.
+Cain, McKeon, and Solomon (2017) also argue that state antitakeover laws are not adopted in an institutional vacuum but reject the view that shadow poison pills render other defenses irrelevant.
 They use fitted values from an empirical model of hostile acquisition likelihood to construct a "Takeover Index" that is based on several important court decisions, state antitakeover laws, macroeconomic conditions, and firm characteristics.
 Karpoff and Wittry (2018) also argue that the incremental impact of a state antitakeover law depends on the affected firms' institutional and legal context.
 Contrary to Catan and Kahan (2016), however, Karpoff and Wittry (2018) argue that firms acquire a variety of takeover defenses precisely because they expect each to provide incremental takeover defense.
-They also propose that legal context frequently can be treated as an omitted variable problem by including controls for the presence of first-generation state antitakeover laws, other second-generation state antitakeover laws, firm-level defenses, important court decisions, whether the firm lobbied for passage of the law, and whether the firm opted in or out of coverage by the law.
-Karpoff and Wittry (2018) show that the results of some previous tests that use state antitakeover laws to measure a firm's takeover defense are not robust when these controls are included.
+They propose that legal context frequently can be treated as an omitted variable problem by including controls for the presence of first-generation state antitakeover laws, other second-generation state antitakeover laws, firm-level defenses, important court decisions, whether the firm lobbied for passage of the law, and whether the firm opted in or out of coverage by the law.
+Karpoff and Wittry (2018) show that the results of some - but not all - previous tests that use state antitakeover laws to measure a firm's takeover defense are sensitive to the inclusion of these controls.